Best Beaches For Families In Oregon – 10 Spots To Go On A Family Adventure

 Hug Point State Recreation Site

 This sublime strip of the Oregon coastline between Cannon Beach and Manzanita delivers all the elements for a kid-friendly beach vacation.
-This quiet Oregon beach tucked in a little cove, it’s the perfect spot to spread a beach blanket and enjoy a family picnic.
+This quiet Oregon beach, tucked in a little cove, is the perfect spot to spread a beach blanket and enjoy a family picnic.
 Or build sandcastles.
-For more action, go for a stroll.
-Walk north and you’ll actually find a waterfall that spills onto the beach!
-A favorite with kids, it also makes for a great backdrop for a family photo.

 You can also explore the bounty of sea caves carved into the sandstone cliffs by the Pacific’s pounding wave action.
 At the northern point of the recreation site, you’ll see wheel ruts from the original stagecoach route used by pioneers!
 How’s that for a dash of history?